I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ntddvdeo/ns-ntddvdeo-_video_mode_information.md

 ## Members

+`Length`

+Specifies the length, in bytes, of this structure.
+A miniport driver can use this value to determine the version of this structure.

+`ModeIndex`

+Specifies the index of the particular mode to be used in a call to the miniport driver.

+`VisScreenWidth`

+Specifies the number of visible pixels on one horizontal scan line.

+`VisScreenHeight`

+Specifies the number of visible lines (or scan lines) on the screen.

+`ScreenStride`

+Specifies the number of bytes between the start of one scan line and the next.

+`NumberOfPlanes`

+Specifies the number of separate planes combined by the device.

+`BitsPerPlane`

+Specifies the number of bits per pixel per plane.

+`Frequency`

+Specifies the screen refresh rate, in Hertz.

+`XMillimeter`

+Specifies the width, in millimeters, of the active region on the output device.

+`YMillimeter`

+Specifies the height, in millimeters, of the active region on the output device.

+`NumberRedBits`

+Specifies the number of bits in the red DAC.

+`NumberGreenBits`

+Specifies the number of bits in the green DAC.

+`NumberBlueBits`

+Specifies the number of bits in the blue DAC.

+`RedMask`

+Is the red color mask for a device with direct color modes.
+For example, to indicate that bits 0 through 4 are to be used for red, use the value 0x001F.

+`GreenMask`

+Is the green color mask for a device with direct color modes.
+For example, to indicate that bits 5 through 9 are to be used for green, use the value 0x03E0.

+`BlueMask`

+Is the blue color mask for a device with direct color modes.
+For example, to indicate that bits 10 through 14 are to be used for blue, use the value 0x7C00.

 `AttributeFlags`

 Is a set of flags indicating certain behavior for the device.
 The flags and their meanings are shown in the following table.